harshdevcode/Blogs-Project/posts/microsoft-sharepoint-security-with-ms-365-casb.md

 ### In Summary {#summary}

-In this blog, we saw how the miniOrange MS 365 CASB actively works to secure your business data stored on Microsoft Sharepoint and provides you with detailed insights into user activity to mitigate threats and further isolate them from spreading into your infrastructure.
+In this blog, we saw how the miniOrange [MS 365 CASB](https://www.miniorange.com/casb/integrations/microsoft-365) actively works to secure your business data stored on Microsoft Sharepoint and provides you with detailed insights into user activity to mitigate threats and further isolate them from spreading into your infrastructure.
 Our Microsoft Sharepoint CASB solution is versatile and works at run time to mitigate all types of threats attempting to leak business data and sell them to unknown third-party organizations.

 &nbsp;

-So if you are looking for a top notch CASB solution to secure your Microsoft Sharepoint, miniOrange is the best solution on the CASB market with a globally recognized support team to help you get started and attend to all your custom security needs to boost office productivity.
+So if you are looking for a top notch [CASB solutions](https://www.miniorange.com/blog/what-are-the-4-pillars-of-casb/) to secure your Microsoft Sharepoint, miniOrange is the best solution on the CASB market with a globally recognized support team to help you get started and attend to all your custom security needs to boost office productivity.

 &nbsp;